xybu/onedrive-d-old/README.md

 ==================
 This project intends to develop an OneDrive (formerly SkyDrive) daemon on (X)ubuntu based on the API of Mike Kazantsev's project `python-onedrive` (https://github.com/mk-fg/python-onedrive).

-While you can use `onedrive-cli` command offered by `python-skydrive` project, the daemon tries to do the work automatically, and GUIs are being developed.
+While you can use `onedrive-cli` command offered by `python-onedrive` project, the daemon tries to do the work automatically, and GUIs are being developed.

 Branches
 --------